Best golf courses in California

 Bayonet and Black Horse is home to two outstanding golf courses, the Bayonet Course and the Black Horse Course – believe it or not.
 The Bayonet plays through narrow corridors, with penal bunkering and is regarded as one of the most difficult tests of golf on the Monterey Peninsula.
 The Black Horse is where you will find sweeping vistas of the Pacific.
 However, do not let this distract you, as fescue-framed fairways and bunkers with distinctive, serrated edges are waiting to gather any wayward shot.

-There are two contrasting courses on offer when staying at The Westin Mission Hills Golf Resort & Spa in the Pete Dye Course, and the Gary Player Course at Mission Hills North Golf Club.
+There are two contrasting courses on offer when staying at The Westin Rancho Mirage Golf Resort & Spa in the Pete Dye Course, and the Gary Player Course at Mission Hills North Golf Club.
 On the Pete Dye design, you will find hidden pin placements, carries over water, pot bunkers, and elevated tees.
 All of which combine to create a 6,706-yard challenge of your golfing ability.

-The Gary Player Course, located just outside of the Mission Hills Golf Resort, is even longer at 7,062-yards and is the only golf course in Palm Springs designed by the World Golf Hall of Famer.
+The Gary Player Course, located just outside of the Rancho Mirage Golf Resort, is even longer at 7,062-yards and is the only golf course in Palm Springs designed by the World Golf Hall of Famer.

 Maderas Golf Club